 Will I still be able to use my credit cards?

 Most creditors will require that you close your account so you can’t use that credit card anymore.
 You cannot make a commitment to getting out of debt and incur new debt at the same time.
 It’s counterproductive and just not a good idea.
 You need to find other ways to pay for things and not be so reliant on credit.

 How does a DMP compare to bankruptcy?

 There are many differences between the two, but the most meaningful difference is the way each will affect your credit report and credit score.
 A bankruptcy is a BIG negative on your credit report and will have a large negative impact on your credit score because your lenders are either being paid nothing or less than they agreed.
 However, with a DMP the entire balance will be paid off with voluntary concessions from the lenders.
-A Chapter 7 filing remains on your report for 10 years from the date of filing, and a Chapter 13 remains on your report for 7 years.
+A Chapter 7 filing remains on your report for 10 years from the date of filing, and Chapter 13 remains on your report for 7 years.
 A DMP notation (that may or may not happen based on specific creditor policies) is removed as soon as you exit the plan which is usually within 3-5 years.
 This notation is not seen as a negative mark, it’s simply a note that you are on a DMP.

 How is my monthly payment to the agency figured out?

 This is based on your balances for each account on the DMP.
 Every creditor is different in terms of what they will accept as payment each month.
 Credit counseling agencies DO NOT negotiate with the creditors.
 The creditors all have their own rules and guidelines that a counseling agency must follow.
 They dictate what they will accept.
 However, the payment amount must be enough to pay off the entire balance in 60 months or less.